January 2018 UPDATES:

 In 2014 Aaron was chosen as one of the top 10 filmmakers working in Chicago by New City who went on to call him "an unassuming but essential talent... [with] a knack for structure and for rhythms".
 He was again honored by New City in 2016 who now chose him as one of the top 5 filmmakers working from Chicago.
 He is committed to helping grow the documentary editing community and has spoken at numerous educational events including a 2014 masterclass for the Karen Schmeer Film Editing Foundation, a 2015 editing masterclass at BIG SKY, an editing masterclass in London for the Bertha Doc House, and a discussion at True/False called Try a Little Tenderness.
 In 2015 he was chosen to be a Firelight Media Producer's Lab Mentor which is "...for talented and independent filmmakers of color... as a way to provide infrastructure support for diverse producers to help overcome some of the barriers to completing their film."
 In April of 2015 he was invited to join ACE, an honorary society of motion picture editors who desire to advance the prestige and dignity of the editing profession.
 In June of 2017 he was invited to join the Documentary Branch of the Academy of Motion Pictures Arts and Sciences.

-Aaron is currently finishing the edit of a new feature for the acclaimed filmmaker Lauren Greenfield (The Queen of Versailles) titled Generation Wealth and also finishing up a new collaboration with Morgan Neville, this one about the life and legacy of Mr. Rogers.
-He will soon be starting the edit of his 3rd picture with Neville which will be about Orson Welles and his final unfinished film The Other Side of the Wind.
-The edit of that project runs through May 2018.
+Throughout 2017 Aaron edited two documentary features which will be released in 2018: Generation Wealth (AMAZON STUDIOS) and Won’t You be my Neighbor?
+(FOCUS FEATURES).
+Aaron is currently cutting his 3rd picture with Morgan Neville which will be about Orson Welles and his final unfinished film The Other Side of the Wind.
+The edit of this project runs through May 2018.
 In his spare time, he can usually be found goofing off with his wife Jennifer Brandel at one of Chicago's dog beaches or promoting his own award winning film Almost There - which is now available for rent on Amazon Prime, Hulu, and Vimeo.